Retail & FMCG

 Managed operations

-Monitoring, incident response, FinOps, patching, and cloud operations keep platforms stable during promotions and high-traffic periods.
+Monitoring, incident response, FinOps, patching, and cloud operations help platforms stay stable during promotions and traffic spikes.

 retail.